David A. Morse

-David Abner Morse (31 May 1907 – 1 December 1990) was an American bureaucrat who headed the International Labour Organization.
+David Abner Morse, né David Abner Moscovitz (31 May 1907 – 1 December 1990) was an American bureaucrat who headed the International Labour Organization.

 Background

-Born in New York on May 31, 1907, Morse graduated from Rutgers University in 1929, where he was a member of the Cap and Skull Society, and from the Harvard Law School in 1932.
+Born David Abner Moscovitz in New York on May 31, 1907, Morse graduated from Rutgers University in 1929, where he was a member of the Cap and Skull Society, and from the Harvard Law School in 1932.
 He was admitted to the New Jersey bar in 1932.
+In 1937 Moscovitz changed his surname to Morse, "motivated by instances of anti-Semitic resentment he had experience[d] in both his private and professional life."
+Morse married Mildred Edna Hockstader on May 13, 1937.